alaTest Sites

 alaTest has collected and analyzed 292 reviews of Kingston HyperX SSD Series SH100S3.
 The average rating for this product is 4.3/5, compared to an average rating of 4.5/5 for other products in the same category for all reviews.
-Reviewers are impressed by the design and size.
-The reliability and usability are also appreciated, whereas there are some critical reviews about the price.
+People really like the design and size.
+The reliability and usability are also mentioned favorably, whereas there are some negative opinions about the price.

 usability, reliability, size, design